erwanlr/Fingerprinter/README.md

-    --cookies-file, --cf FILE-PATH  The cookies file to use during the fingerprinting --cookies-string, --cs COOKIE/S The cookies string to use in requests --user-agent, --ua UA           User-Agent to use in all fingerprinting requests -d, --db PATH-TO-DB                 Path to the db of the app-name (default is db/<app-name>.db) -u, --update                        Update the db of the app-name -m, --manual DIRECTORY-PATH         To be used along with the --update and --version options.
+    --cookies-file, --cf FILE-PATH  The cookies file to use during the fingerprinting --cookies-string, --cs COOKIE/S The cookies string to use in requests --user-agent, --ua UA           User-Agent to use in all fingerprinting requests -d, --db PATH-TO-DB                 Path to the db of the app-name (default is db/<app-name>.json) -u, --update                        Update the db of the app-name -m, --manual DIRECTORY-PATH         To be used along with the --update and --version options.
 Process the (local) DIRECTORY-PATH and compute the file fingerprints
-    --version                       Used with --manual to set the version of the processed fingerprints --update-all,                   Update all the apps -v, --verbose                       Verbose Mode
+    --version                       Used with --manual to set the version of the processed fingerprints --update-all,                   Update all the apps, except the wordpress plugins and themes -v, --verbose                       Verbose Mode
 ```
 Example: Add the file fingerprints from /tmp/test into the Liferay DB for the v6.2